The Vermont Statutes Online

 Subchapter 005 : SELECTBOARD(Cite as: 24 App.
 V.S.A. ch.
 127, § 501)

 § 127-501.
 Powers and duties

-(a) The members of the Board of Selectmen shall constitute the legislative body of the Town of Middlebury for all purposes required by statutes and except as otherwise herein specifically provided, and shall have all powers and authority given to, and perform all duties required of town legislative bodies or boards of selectmen under the Constitution and laws of the State of Vermont.
+(a) The members of the Selectmen shall constitute the legislative body of the Town of Middlebury for all purposes required by statutes, and except as otherwise herein specifically provided, and shall have all powers and authority given to and perform all duties required of town legislative bodies or Selectboards under the Constitution and laws of the State of Vermont.

 (1) Appoint and remove the Town Manager and supervise, create, change, and abolish offices, commissions, or departments other than the offices, commissions, or departments established by this charter or by law.
-The selectmen may create, supervise, change, and abolish a water commission.
-The selectmen may prescribe the duties of all offices, commissions, or departments created by them.
+The Selectboard may create, supervise, change, and abolish a water commission.
+The Selectboard may prescribe the duties of all offices, commissions, or departments created by them.